The Importance of Grease Traps in Commercial Kitchens

 What Are Your Legal Requirements?

 A business owner’s environmental responsibility is defined by legal requirements which must be adhered to.
 The Environmental Protection Act 1990 Duty of Care declares that every commercial premises arranging the collection and disposal of waste (including cooking oils and fats) must ensure all waste is managed correctly, from the place where it’s produced to its point of final disposal.
 Businesses are also required to adhere to Environmental Protection Act Statutory Nuisance rules.
-Any reported complaints of statutory nuisance, such as smells or accumulation of refuse, will be dealt with by the local authority.
+Any reported complaints of a statutory nuisance, such as smells or accumulation of refuse, will be dealt with by the local authority.
 Failure to comply can result in prosecution.
 Full details of the legislation and best practice businesses must adhere to where grease traps are concerned can be found here.
 If you’d like to discuss grease trap installation or would simply like further information, please get in touch with the Drain Doctor CNW team today.
-You can call us on 0800 096 2352 or use our contact form.